Japanese Antarctic Expedition

 1911 - 1912

-The Japanese Antarctic Expedition led by middle-aged army reservist Lieutenant Nobu Shirase was in Antarctica at the same time that Scott and Amundsen were engaged on their attempts on the South Pole.
+The Japanese Antarctic Expedition led by middle-aged army reservist Lieutenant Nobu Shirase was in Antarctica at the same time and region as Scott and Amundsen while engaged on their attempts on the South Pole.

 (age) - Place of origin - (dates of birth/death where known)

 Hanamori, Shinkichi (33) - Dog

 Ikeda, Masakichi (45) - Naturalist (second year only)

 Miisho, Seizo (34) - Expedition Hygiene (pharmacist by training)

 Fukuoka - (1878 - 1947)

 Miura, Kotaro (25) - Cook (first year only)

 Muramatsu, Susumu (26) - Second Engineer (first year), Secretary (second year)